 - Warum Südafrika?
 Die Politik des britischen Anti-Apartheid-Aktivismus in den langen 1970er Jahren In Eckel J & Moyn S (Ed.), Moral für die Welt?
 Menschenrechtspolitik in den 1970er Jahren (pp. 316-342).
 Göttingen: Vandenhoeck & Ruprecht.

 - Non-Alignment and the United States [review of Kennedy, Johnson, and the Nonaligned World by Robert B. Rakove].
 H-1960s H-Net Reviews.

 - A Grand Design.
 Diplomatic History, 36(5), 797-800.
 View this article in WRRO

 - Research group

-I am happy to supervise students interested in twentieth-century international or (South) African history, in particular those with interests in transnational mobilisations and movements, internationalism, , Africa and the world, British and/or American foreign relations, decolonisation, and political violence.
+I am happy to supervise students interested in modern international history, in particular those with interests in decolonisation, international order, transnational activism, South Africa, Africa and the world, Britain and the world, and the United States and the world.

 - Teaching activities